kartikmungole/User-Activity-Logger/README.md

 ActivityLog Model: A simple model designed to store user activity, including the following fields:
 ip_address: Stores the user's IP address.
 url: Stores the full URL that was accessed.

+**Middleware Functionality**
+**Logging Process**
+The custom middleware LogMiddleware is added to the MIDDLEWARE setting in settings.py.
+It intercepts each request, logs the request metadata (IP address, URL, and timestamp), and stores it in the ActivityLog model.

+**Here’s how it works**
+Request Interception: Each time a request is made to the server (e.g., visiting a page), the middleware captures the request before passing it to the corresponding view.

+**Logging Information**

+The IP address is obtained from request.META.get('REMOTE_ADDR').
+The URL is obtained from request.build_absolute_uri().
+The timestamp is automatically recorded when the entry is saved in the database.
+Database Storage: The captured data is stored in the ActivityLog model, where each request is logged as a separate entry.
 timestamp: Automatically records the time the request was made.
 Simple Views: Three basic views (Home, About, Contact) to simulate user activity across different pages.

 **Requirements**
 To run this project, you'll need:
+Python,
+Django,

 Python 3.x
 Django 3.x or higher